8 Reasons Why Obesity Needs To Be Tackled Now

 Obese adults are more likely to suffer from depression, anxiety and other mental health conditions than normal weight adults.
 Obesity also increases the risk of experiencing a mood disorder.

 The condition occurs if the tissue that protects the joints wears away.
 Extra weight can put more pressure and wear on joints, especially knees, causing pain.

-This is further complicated by the fact that adults with arthritis are significantly less likely to participate in leisure time physical activity compared to those without arthritis.
+This is further complicated by the fact that adults with osteoarthritis are significantly less likely to participate in physical activity compared to those without arthritis.

 Kidney, Liver and Gallbladder Problems

 Obese individuals are far more likely to develop kidney disease than normal-weight individuals.
 They are also at greater risk of nonalcoholic steatohepatitis (NASH), a liver disease which can lead to cirrhosis, in which the liver is permanently damaged and no longer able to work properly.

 People who are overweight or obese are also at increased risk of having gallstones.
 Gallstones are hard pieces of stone-like material that form in the gallbladder.
 They're mostly made of cholesterol.
 Gallstones can cause stomach or back pain.
 Being overweight may result in an enlarged gallbladder that doesn't work well.

-Overweight Kids and Teens
+Obesity in U.S. Kids and Teens

 Fight the Battle of the Bulge